chrisjensenuk/fretboard/README.md

 # Fretboard Trainer
-A 'what's the note?' guitar trainer in Vue.js, Typescript and Soundfont-player.js
+A 'what's the note?' guitar trainer in Vue.js, Typescript and Soundfont-player.js.

+JAMstack architecture using Azure Functions for backend work.

 ## Vision
 How the 'What's the note' trainer should work: